kenshr/Music-Genre-Classification/README.md

 <img src='imgs/waveform_visualization.gif'>
 </p>

 These waveforms can be stored in mp3's, wav files, and other audio file formats.
-This brings us to our starting point, with our data being stored in an .mp3 file format.
+This brings us to our starting point, with our data being stored in a .mp3 file format.
 The first issue to address is how to convert our data into a palatable format that can be input into deep learning models, as they cannot process raw audio data.
 In order to overcome this, I use mel spectrograms like the one shown below.

 <p align="center">
 <img src="imgs/sample_melspect.png">
 </p>

 Spectrograms are visual representations of a spectrum of frequencies from a signal as it varies over time.<sup>[**3**](https://en.wikipedia.org/wiki/Spectrogram#:~:text=A%20spectrogram%20is%20a%20visual,they%20may%20be%20called%20waterfalls.)</sup> Put simply, a spectrogram is a picture depicting audio visually.
 The raw audio is converted into a spectrogram using a mathematical technique called the Fourier Transform.
-The Fourier transform takes an audio snippet and breaks the sound down into constituent sine and cosine waves of corresponding amplitude.
-Doing so will convert our audio into the "spectrum of frequencies" mentioned above.
+The Fourier transform takes a small window of the audio and breaks its down into constituent sine and cosine waves of corresponding amplitude.
+Doing this will convert our audio into the "spectrum of frequencies" mentioned above.
 The package we're using applies a Fast Fourier Tranform (FFT) algorithm multiple times across our passed-in audio to generate the spectrogram.
 This process can be seen in the image<sup>[**4**](https://www.mathworks.com/help/dsp/ref/dsp.stft.html)</sup>  below.

 <p align="center">
 <img src="imgs/fft_visualization.png" width="450">
 </p>

 The "mel" component of the mel spectrogram refers to the mel scale.
 The mel scale is a method of scaling pitches to make equal distances in pitch sound equally distant to listeners.
-This is necessary because human hearing is innately better at hearing differences in low frequencies than differences in high frequencies.
+This is necessary because humans are innately better at hearing differences in low frequencies than differences in high frequencies.
 The formula<sup>[**5**](https://en.wikipedia.org/wiki/Mel_scale)</sup> to convert frequencies into mels is:

 $$m=2595\log _{10}\left(1+{\frac {f}{700}}\right)$$